 - Status changed from in progress to not-a-bug

-i agree with g4jc there - this is a not practical - the bulk of work required to blacklist a package is in verifying the licenses - after tat is done, adding the PKGBUILD is usually quite simple - if we were to monitor and evaluate every new entry the AUR, we may as well add every FSDG-compliant PKGBUILD to [pcr], rather than maintaining a blacklist for the opposite set - the amount of effort required is essentially the same
+i agree with g4jc there - this is a not practical - the bulk of work required to blacklist a package is in verifying the licenses - once that is done, adding the PKGBUILD is usually relatively simple - if we were to monitor and evaluate every new entry the AUR, we may as well add the ones which are FSDG-fit to [pcr], rather than maintaining a whitelist, or a blacklist for the opposite set - the amount of effort required is essentially the same

 we dont need to (and probably shouldnt) prevent users from installing non-free software - generally speaking, thats not possible anyways - the blacklist exists because otherwise, pacman would be indexing non-free software - the current solution satisfies the FSDG and seems to work well; which is simply not to have any AUR helpers in parabola repos, and to give fair warning that third-party software is not supported

 freemor is working on an idea tentatively named 'your-system-sanity' to present a more blatant warning about the software that TPPMs index and assist downloading, and the havoc they (especially pip) can wreak on the system, and to identify and isolate them all from the main repos, possibly into new repo like: [unsupported]